csiro-data-school/python-files/_episodes/01-creating-and-running-python-scripts.md

 ## Comments

-- Remember we used comments in Jypyter, it is the same here.
+- Remember we used comments in Jupyter, it is the same here.
 - Comments use the `#` symbol.
 - All text between the `#` and the end of the current line will be ignored.
 - Comments can occur at the start of a line, or part-way along.